The Beautiful Meaning and Purpose of Advent

 Advent Calendars

 There are many unique styles of Advent calendars.
-Some are overtly Christian while others play to the more secularized and generic aspects of the holiday season.
-For families who want to keep their focus on Christ during the Christmas season, using a nativity-themed Advent calendar is an excellent choice.
+Some are overtly Christian, while others play to the holiday season's more secularized and generic aspects.
+Using a nativity-themed Advent calendar is an excellent choice for families who want to keep their focus on Christ during the Christmas season.
 Other calendars highlight Bible stories that tell the history of God’s people leading up to Jesus.
-The spiritual focus of these Advent calendars is built right into the countdown, often in the form of short written devotionals that accompany the calendar.
+The spiritual focus of these Advent calendars is built right into the countdown, often in the form of short written devotionals accompanying the calendar.
 These types of calendars are an easy way to help families start an edifying Advent tradition.

 (excerpted from The History and Meaning of the Advent Calendar)